swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 ```

 That concludes all the interface presentation code - short and
 sweet.
-Event handling is a bit more involved.
+Event handling is only a little bit more involved.

 ### HTML Event Wrangling